nep-pack/NonlinearEigenproblems.jl/docs/src/deflate_tutorial.md

 ## Repeated deflation

 The above procedure can be repeated by calling `effenberger_deflation` on the deflated NEP.
-The procedure can be repeated such that many eigenvalues can be computed.
-We now illustrate a slightly more robust variant of that approach by constructing a deflated NEP from the original NEP.
+The procedure can be done in such a way many eigenvalues can often be computed.
+We now illustrate a somewhat more robust variant of that approach by constructing a deflated NEP from the original NEP.
 This requires slightly more manipulation/understanding of invariant pairs which need to be extracted for every computed solution.